 By understanding the pitfalls that often plague students, you can better prepare for your own college success.
 Whether you are just learning how to navigate a work/life balance, or searching for a reason why going back to college as an adult is so much harder than you thought it would be, kick these 9 habits to the curb and give yourself a degree tune-up:

 By Jennifer L. Stark

-Once you have submitted your Application for Admission and arranged to have your official transcripts sent to the College or are newly enrolled, you may need some guidance on the next stages.
-Just getting started can be the toughest part, but the Thomas Edison State College staff are here every step of the way to offer the support and flexibility you need to complete your degree program.
+Once you have submitted your Application for Admission and arranged to have your official transcripts sent to the College, or if you are newly enrolled, you may need some guidance on the next stages.
+Sometimes, just getting started can be the toughest part.
+So if you are unsure what to do after you apply or enroll, here's what to expect next.